asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ### Registering a grain

-Remember, that grains are not explicitly activated, but only when they receive a first message.
+Remember, that grains are not explicitly activated, but only when they receive the first message.
 In other words, Proto.Cluster needs to know how to create new instances of your grains.
-More specifically, they need to registered when configuring Cluster with a `WithClusterKind` method.
+More specifically, they need  be registered when configuring Cluster with a `WithClusterKind` method.

 `ActorSystemConfiguration.cs`: